emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

 daily or monthly mean as approprate.
 The exclusion criteria are:
 * MHVs containing minute values having an extreme range.
 * MHVs that fall in the tails of the monthly MHV distribution.

-TODO: define "extreme".
+TODO: define "extreme" (based on standard deviations from monthly mean).
-TODO: define "tails of the distribution"
+TODO: define "tails of the distribution" (68-95-99.7 rule - assumes normal distribution)

 ### SR Curve ###